China hails "golden period" in relations with Philippines

 "If anyone wants to reverse the current progress it will harm the interests of the Philippine people and that is not what we would like to see," he said.

-Cayetano said peace and stability in the East and South China Seas, as well as the whole region, were a tangible outcome of recent improvement in relations with China.
+Cayetano said peace and stability in the East and South China Seas, as well as the whole region, was a tangible outcome of the recent improvement of relations with China.

 He also praised Chinese President Xi Jinping's Belt and Road initiative to link countries through infrastructure development as "a big idea in a world that is searching and wanting for big ideas".

 China claims most of the energy-rich South China Sea, through which about $5 trillion in ship-borne trade passes every year.
-Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims in the waters, where China has been building up military facilities such as runways on islands it has been developing.
+Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims in the waters, where China has been building up military facilities like runways on the islands it controls.

 The previous Philippine government filed a case in 2013 with the Permanent Court of Arbitration in The Hague on maritime boundaries.

-Last year, the tribunal invalidated China's claim to sovereignty over most of the South China Sea, but Duterte has put the ruling on the back burner and said he would revisit it later in his term.
-China declined to recognise the ruling.
+Last year the tribunal invalidated China's claim to sovereignty over most of the South China Sea, but Duterte has put the ruling on the back burner and said he will revisit it later in his term.

-Separately, Chinese defence ministry spokesman Wu Qian told a regular monthly news briefing that China had provided a batch of "counter-terrorism materials" to the Philippines on Wednesday, though he gave no details.

-Foreign Minister Wang said the Philippines was facing "severe challenges posed by terrorism".

-"Of course, China will not hesitate in extending a helping hand to our close neighbour, the Philippines," he said.
-"In the future, in keeping with the Philippines' needs, we will continue to provide necessary assistance and help."
+The United States has criticised China's construction in the disputed waters, concerned the facilities could be used to restrict free movement and extend China's strategic reach.

+Under President Donald Trump, the United States has continued "freedom of navigation" exercises intended to show China that it is not entitled to territorial waters there.

-Reporting by Christian Shepherd; Additional reporting by Ben Blanchard; Writing by Michael Martina; Editing by Michael Perry, Robert Birsel
+Beijing says such actions by the United States heighten tensions and risk disrupting negotiations between stakeholders.
+(Reporting by Christian Shepherd; Writing by Michael Martina; Editing by Michael Perry)